maniacs-oss/snackis/snabel.md

 ```

 ### Types
 Types are first class, optionally parameterized and inferred.
+Primitive types like booleans, characters and integers use value semantics while composite types such as pairs, strings, lists and tables are accessed by reference.

 ```
 S: I64